17 Oct 2025

 People: Confidence, Skills and Leadership Gaps

 Participants also pointed to a perceived risk-averse appetite and constrained entrepreneurial thinking in school cultures, which in turn limits innovation.
-It was felt that the English education Inspectorate did not encourage new ways of thinking; or themselves had limited knowledge of the benefits of digital to support organisational excellence, to support teachers or to support learning.
-This may have been, in part, due to past “false dawns”, wherein technology innovations promised more than they delivered, leaving staff and communities sceptical of the impact of future technology trends.
-Similarly, inconsistent professional development has allowed these doubts to harden.
+It was felt that Ofsed did not encourage new ways of thinking; or themselves had limited knowledge of the benefits of digital to support organisational excellence, to support teachers or to support learning.
+This may have been, in part, due to past “false dawns”, wherein technology innovations promised more than they delivered, leaving staff, communities and policy makers sceptical of the impact of future technology trends.
+Similarly, inconsistent professional development has allowed these doubts to solidify.
 Past failed initiatives could also be due to what was identified as siloed implementation of technology change, with Edtech appearing imposed rather than co-owned.
 Finally, staff contributions were seldom recognised, reinforcing the view of Edtech as ‘peripheral’.

 Foundations: Uneven and Legacy Infrastructure

-Captured within this second category, participants pointed out that schools are starting from very different foundation blocks.
+Participants repeatedly pointed out that schools are starting from very different foundation blocks.
 While some have reliable networks and support, many still face “infrastructure limitations, especially internal networking” and “lack of specialist in-house support.”
-Connectivity and device access remain uneven, and without a clear “infrastructure package” schools are often tempted to chase the “fun side” or shallow use of technology before securing the basics.
-This leaves Edtech tools running on shaky ground, with predictable frustration when systems fail to deliver.
+Connectivity and device access remain uneven, and without a clear infrastructure package schools are often tempted to chase the “fun side” or shallow use of technology before securing the basics.
+This often results in Edtech tools running on shaky ground, with predictable frustration when systems fail to deliver.

 Funding and Procurement: Short-Termism and Poor Value